kormide/recipe/README.md

 #### Backend oven

-A backend oven exists in each service and is at the receiving end of the payloads produced by the oven above.
-As such, you must provide an endpoint capable of receving the json payload using your own transport mechanism. *Note: make sure you disable or exclude this endpoint in a production build.*
+A backend oven is at the receiving end of the payloads produced by the oven above.
+As such, your project must provide some endpoint capable of receiving the json payload using your own transport mechanism.

 Upon receiving a payload, the endpoint should pass the payload to the backend oven instance.
 The backend oven interprets the payload, invokes the appropriate hook(s), and returns a response payload that must then be returned to the calling test service.
 This response is the payload that gets returned in the previous section.